mobizt/FirebaseClient/README.md

 You can choose `Start in locked mode` or `Start in test mode` for `Security rules`.

-Once the database was created, click on the `Rules` tab and change the `Security rules` as following to allow the basic authentication, click `Publish` button to apply change.
+Once the database was created, click on the `Rules` tab and change the `Security rules` as following to allow the basic authentication, click `Publish` button to apply the changes.

 ```yaml
 {